 The economic rights of migrant women, and internally displaced refugees, women and girls are often violated.
 Migrant women's advancement is limited due to a lack of access to the labor market, inadequate education and training, disparities in salaries and physical and sexual violence.
-Although refugees1 have the right to work, asylum seekers and others in migration frequently do not.
+Although refugees have the right to work, asylum seekers and others in migration frequently do not.
 Women may be relegated to low income-producing jobs and may be victimized by unscrupulous contractors and middle-men.
-What's more, access to education and training is often unaffordable and limited by cultural practice2 so that gendered disparities in pay3 and workplace violence persist.
-The New York Declaration for Refugees and Migrants of 19 September 2016 and its Annexes address these issues and will be followed in 2018 by a Global Compact for safe, orderly and regular migration.
+What's more, access to education and training is often unaffordable and limited by cultural practice so that gendered disparities in pay and workplace violence persist.
 UN Women has developed a set of Recommendations for Addressing Women's Human Rights in the Global Compact.